mirage335-gizmos/tinyMakeLab/README.md

 For contrast, the 'ElectronicsWorkstation' is for arranging the much more diverse supplies and tools needed for the more difficult purposes of both legacy equipment maintenance and pressing slightly defective prototypes into production use.

+Any vehicle, room, etc, used for KEEPOUT specifications is as a worst reasonable case.
+This is generic.

 AGPLv3 license by default.
 Usual policy of strictly limited no exceptions requirements for any consideration of relicensing applies.

 # Usage